 Elephant garlic (Allium ampeloprasum) is often sold as garlic, but is actually more closely related to leeks.
-It produces a small number of very large cloves with a mild flavour.
+It produces a big bulb with a small number of very large cloves, which have a mild flavour.
 It needs a long, warm growing season to produce a good crop and is best planted in October.

-The cloves sometimes don’t divide, producing just slightly larger single-clove (solo) bulbs.
+The cloves sometimes don’t divide, producing just a slightly larger single-clove (solo) bulb.
 Early planting often reduces the occurrence of solo bulbs.
-The single-clove bulb can be harvested and either eaten or planted again the following autumn, when it will often produce segmented cloves.
+You can either eat solo bulbs or re-plant them the following autumn – they will usually go on to produce a multi-clove bulb.

-Prevent birds from pulling up newly planted cloves by covering with horticultural fleece until well rooted in.
+Birds will often pull up newly planted cloves, so cover with horticultural fleece until well rooted in.